FRANÇAIS

 Predicted impingement-free motion amplitudes in reverse total shoulder arthroplasty differs between supine computed tomography and standing biplanar x-ray imaging: a pilot study

-Moissenet, Florent, Bousigues, Sandrine, Boudabbous, Sana, Cabral, Davide, Gajny, Laurent, Hagemeister, Nicola et Holzer, Nicolas.
+Moissenet, Florent, Bousigues, Sandrine, Boudabbous, Sana, Cabral, Davide, Gajny, Laurent, Hagemeister, Nicola and Holzer, Nicolas.
 2025. « Predicted impingement-free motion amplitudes in reverse total shoulder arthroplasty differs between supine computed tomography and standing biplanar x-ray imaging: a pilot study ».
 JSES Reviews, Reports, and Techniques.

 [thumbnail of Hagemeister-N-2025-31631.pdf]